5004-SEA-Fa24-Geeng/final-project-final-project-7/README.md

 - breaking2B: Doubles against breaking pitches
 - breaking3B: Triples against breaking pitches
 - breakingHR: Home runs against breaking pitches
+- slider: A breaking pitch with horizontal and vertical movement, faster than a curveball
+- curve: A breaking pitch with significant downward movement due to topspin
+- knuckle: A pitch thrown with minimal spin causing unpredictable movement
+- sweeper: A breaking pitch similar to a slider but with more horizontal break across the strike zone
+- slurve: A hybrid pitch combining characteristics of a slider and a curveball

 Offspeed Statistics